 The Paste command in Excel is an operation command that inserts data from the clipboard that you’ve already stored by copying the data from somewhere else.
 While pasting data in an Excel cell, you will have two options available i.e. Paste and Paste Special.
-In this article, you will learn the difference between the Paste and Paste Special command in Excel with examples.
+In this article, you will learn the difference between the Paste and Paste Special commands in Excel with examples.

-What is Paste Command in Excel?
+What Is Paste Command in Excel?

 The Paste command is used to move or copy cell contents from the source cell to the destination cell.
 While inserting data in a certain cell using the Paste command, it includes cell formatting, borders, font size everything.